 - 9.15.2.1 First Sample Test Failure.
 A sample that is labeled as a First Sample that fails when it is tested is considered a First Sample Failure. - 9.15.2.2 Second Sample Test Failure.
 A sample that is labeled as a Second Sample that fails when it is tested is considered a Second Sample Failure.
 A second sample test failure is considered final unless the Product-Specific Operations Manual offers an option for further testing. - 9.15.2.3 Failed Test Notification and Response. - 9.15.2.3.1 Laboratory Response to Failed Test.
 Immediately following failure, the Laboratory shall notify AHRI and the Participant of the failure and provide a test report.
 The sample shall remain hooked up on the test stand for two (2) hours following the Participant's notification of the failure.
-The Participant may directly make arrangements with the Laboratory to keep the sample hooked up on the test stand for longer and the Laboratory shall immediately notify AHRI and the Participant of the failure.
-Within two (2) hours of notification, the Participant may opt to conduct private testing to determine the cause of failure. - 9.15.2.3.2 AHRI Response to Failure Notification.
+The Participant may directly make arrangements with the Laboratory to keep the sample hooked up on the test stand for longer.
+Within two (2) hours of notification, the Participant may opt to conduct private testing to determine the cause of failure.

+9.15.2.3.2 AHRI Response to Failure Notification.
 AHRI shall send the Participant a Manufacturers Decision Form (MDF).